 One of my favorite ways to show the Mr. I love him is by bringing him his favorite foods.
-I love surprising him with a package of Milano cookies (his favorite!), and I find it hard to resist picking up a specialty beef jerky for him when I come across them.
+I love surprising him with Milano cookies (his favorite!), and I can’t resist picking up a specialty beef jerky for him when I come across them.

 I don’t know too many guys who wouldn’t flip over this combination of juicy marinated steak, sweet onions, and mushrooms.
 And truthfully, I don’t know too many girls who wouldn’t abandon all of Emily Post’s rules of etiquette and dive into this head first.

 Beef is often my go-to when I want to prepare something quick and filling that I know the Mr. and I will both enjoy, but this was my first time working with flank steak.
 I’ve always been intimidated to grill steak, but I can tell you after this experience, I’ll be doing it a lot more often.